onap/vnfrqts-requirements/docs/Chapter8.rst

 generic templates.

-R-43253 The xNF **MUST** use playbooks designed to allow Ansible Server to infer failure or success based on the â€œPLAY_RECAPâ€� capability.
+R-43253 The xNF **MUST** use playbooks designed to allow Ansible Server to infer failure or success based on the "PLAY_RECAP" capability.
 NOTE: There are cases where playbooks need to interpret results of a task and then determine success or failure and return result accordingly (failure for failed tasks).